gravito-framework/gravito/README.md

 - [Plugin Development Guide](./docs/en/guide/plugin-development.md)
 - [中文文檔](./README.zh-TW.md)

+## 🧪 Examples

+- `examples/luminosity-benchmark`: Bun benchmark for high-volume sitemap performance.
+- `examples/luminosity-node`: Node.js + Express runtime demo using the official adapter.

+Note: Some features are only available when running on Gravito core.

 ## 📦 Ecosystem (Orbits)
 Gravito provides a rich set of official Orbit modules, all designed to be completely pluggable: